ahmetakman/jlcpcb.com---How-to-Design-a-Maker-type-PCB-Stack-in-Eagle/README.md

 Step 3: Exporting Your PCB Design As DXF
-Exporting Your PCB Design As DXF
-Exporting Your PCB Design As DXF

 DXF format is used for creating a template of our PCB.
 This allows us to create multiple layers of PCBs with same fundamental holes; Therefore, we will be able to create a pcb stack with those layers.

-Step 4: Importing DXF and Designing PCB Layers Importing DXF and Designing PCB Layers
+Step 4: Importing DXF and Designing PCB Layers

-Importing DXF and Designing PCB Layers
-Importing DXF and Designing PCB Layers3 More Images After exporting your fundamental design as DXF, we should import it in order to use it as a template .
+After exporting your fundamental design as DXF, we should import it in order to use it as a template .
 Then, we will create our layers from schematic step using that template, so we would easily recognize the mutual connections and create a completely compatible PCB stack.
 Now, our pcb stack is as good as ready.

 Step 5: Why Should You Choose to Design Modular PCBs